MunasheMuk2/streetwear-curated/README.md

 ## Acknowledgments

-- [Juliia Konovalova](https://github.com/IuliiaKonovalova) Have learned so many things within a short period of time.
+- [Juliia Konovalova](https://github.com/IuliiaKonovalova) - My mentor- I have learned so many things within a short period of time.
 Espcially grateful for her guidance and always showing me best coding practices
 - [Code Institute](https://codeinstitute.net/) All slack community members willing to help at any time of the day.

 ---